fleetbase/ember-ui/README.md

 <details>
     <summary>Model-Select</summary>

+  * [`options`](./options.md):  A component for displaying content in a popup box that appears when the user clicks on an element.
-  * [`popover`](./popover.md):  A component for displaying content in a popup box that appears when the user clicks on an element.
+  * [`spinner`](./spinner.md):  A component for displaying content in a popup box that appears when the user clicks on an element.

 </details>

 <details>